 Another truth is that the private outside college scholarships (those not awarded by the school the student is attending) available generally only make a dent in the cost of attending a public university.
 Make it a scratch for attending a private school.

 According to the last Private Scholarship Count sponsored by the Scholarship America and National Scholarship Providers Association, in 2005 “Approximately 7 percent of undergraduate students received private scholarships, with an average value of $1,982.”
-The percent likely hasn’t changed much since Private and Employer aid (outside scholarships and tuition reimbursement programs) made up only 11% of sources of grant aid in 2018-19.
+The percent likely hasn’t changed much since according to the College Board’s Trends in College Pricing & Student Aid 2020, Private and Employer aid (outside scholarships and tuition reimbursement programs) made up only 7% of sources of grant aid in 2019-20.

 The average cost of attendance for public flagship universities is over $30,000 a year for the most prominent institutions.
 Finding private colleges with total costs less than $50,000 is becoming increasingly difficult.
 It’s going to take a lot of $2,000 scholarships to significantly reduce a student’s out-of-pocket costs.